simshaun/recurr/README.md

 ### Transformation Constraints ###

-Constraints (`\Recurr\Transformer\ConstraintInterface`) are used by the ArrayTransformer to allow or prevent certain dates from being added to a `RecurrenceCollection`.
+Constraints are used by the ArrayTransformer to allow or prevent certain dates from being added to a `RecurrenceCollection`.
 Recurr provides the following constraints:

 - `AfterConstraint(\DateTime $after, $inc = false)`
 - `BeforeConstraint(\DateTime $before, $inc = false)`